-COMM-G 125 Topics in Communication Studies
+COMM-G 125 Topics in Communication Studies (1-3 cr.)

-(1-3 cr.)
 Select introductory theory and practice in specialized and/or consolidated areas of communication and theatre not directly covered by current curricular offerings.
 Topics will vary from one semester to another.
 A student may register for a total of no more than 6 credit hours under this course number.

-COMM-G 201 Introduction to Communication Theory
+COMM-G 201 Introduction to Communication Theory (3 cr.)

-(3 cr.)
 P: COMM-G 100 or C: COMM-G 100, or permission of the instructor.
-A survey of theories in the field of human communication.
-Consideration is given to theories that explain communication behavior between pairs of people, within groups, in organizations, and in societies.
+Explore influential theories that inform the field of Communication Studies, with focus on interpersonal, intercultural, organizational, media, applied theater and performance, and rhetoric and persuasion.
+Connect learning activities that create discovery in answering the question, "What will your voice be? the entire semester.